Whether you’re a founder or a team member (I don’t use the word employee), hustling in the startup environment can become quite counter-productive.

 You can go from 7 hours of sleep to 5 hours.
 Turn 5 reps to 10 and 8 hours of writing code to 14 hours.

 It’s all achievable.
-And most of the SaaS founders actually do it pretty easily.
+And most of the SaaS founders do it pretty easily.
 It’s not hard to push when a sense of success drives you.

-You feel you need to go the extra mile.
+You feel like you need to go the extra mile.
 You blame your lack of discipline.
 You push because that’s what winners do.
 Losers take breaks.

-Burnout is a form of exhaustion, both physical and mental.
+Burnout is a form of exhaustion, both physical, and mental.
 As a direct result of constant stress and anxiety issues, many c-level entrepreneurs suffer.
 With the high unpredictability of a start-up and constant capital challenges, roadblocks, and setbacks, it’s hard to fight stress and relax.

 For some, it takes years before they can get back to their normal self.

-It is real, and it affects pretty much every CEO and founder once.
+It is real, and it affects pretty much every CEO and founder at once.
 If left unchecked, burnout can make you miserable.
 There’s no other way to put it.
 You won’t enjoy your work, life, or even money.